 We do not focus only on spirituality and religion but on understanding and helping people to find meaning and purpose on their own terms given their own unique situations, conditions and settings.

 Boisen saw in everyone he ministered to a “living human document.”
 Each person is a unique, embodied, sacred text to be understood, appreciated and helped by the chaplain.
-This recognition led Boisen to count theology among the social sciences and is why our program includes depth psychology, sociocultural anthropology, systems theory, semiotics, neuropsychoanalysis, and group relations theory.
+This recognition led Boisen to count theology among the social sciences and is why our program includes depth psychology, sociocultural anthropology, systems theory, semiotics, neuropsychoanalysis, and group relations theory as essential resources in the chaplain’s work.

 Our students have described our CPE program as “empowering,” “eye-opening,” and “totally transformative.”
 We know this: it is both challenging and highly rewarding and puts the chaplains we train on the cutting edge.